HewlettPackard/squest/docs/manual/administration/rbac.md

 ## Global permissions

 Global permissions are permissions granted to all logged Squest user.
-Permissions are purely additive (there are no "deny" rules).
+Permissions are purely additive (there are no " deny" rules).

 !!!warning